robbtraister/fusion/documentation/recipes/creating-feature-component.md

 ```

 In this example, we render slightly different links if the provided `outputType` is `amp` or not.
 Since AMP doesn't allow JavaScript, we send the user to a link - in all other cases, some client side JS is invoked.

-> **NOTE**
->
-> If you only have a single version of a Feature for all Output Types, you can add your Feature file directly to the `features/` directory rather than creating a new directory.
-Here, we could name our file `/src/components/features/headline.jsx` instead of having a separate `/src/components/features/headline/` directory.

 It's up to you whether it makes sense to create an entirely new version of a Feature for a different output type, or if the changes are small enough that they can be contained in 1 Feature definition.